 To Buy or Not to Buy

 Suggesting whether or not you should purchase the Roku Ultra is a tough call while also being oddly easy.
-It is essentially the exact same advice I gave last year.
+It is essentially the exact same advice I have given the past few years.

 - Have a Roku, but no 4K TV – You can definitely wait until such time as you do have one of those sets.

-- First Roku, but no 4K TV – I would still recommend picking up the Roku Ultra as you will be future proofing yourself for when you may pick up one down the road.
+- This will be your first Roku, but you don’t own a 4K TV – I would still recommend picking up the Roku Ultra as you will be future proofing yourself for when you may pick up one down the road.